Bipolar Disorder And Exercise

 The increase in endorphins can help with depression, along with the boost in adrenalin.
 Exercising regularly will tone muscles and can help you lose some weight.
 It can also help prevent the weight gain that comes with some bipolar disorder medications.
 When you look your best and feel healthy, you might experience fewer episodes of depression.

-Before starting any exercise program, regardless of its intensity, always speak with your primary mental health provider to ensure that there will not be any interactions.
+Before starting any exercise program, regardless of its intensity, always speak with your primary mental health provider to ensure that there will not be any adverse interactions.